tvergho/musical-masterpiece/README.md

 </div>

 # Musical Masterpiece Dashboard
 This is an interactive dashboard application that was built as part of a human-computer interaction study at Dartmouth.
 It can interpret user's drawings and translate them into an endless stream of music.
+This interactive interface allows students to express emotions through drawings, offering a unique fusion of art creation and music generation leveraging advanced AI technologies.

 For more details, see our [research paper](assets/paper.pdf) and [demo video](https://www.youtube.com/watch?v=47qLH5-o5EY).